 - 2nd Vermont Light Battery: Placed at Baton Rouge, Louisiana with six 3.67-inch rifles.
 Assigned to Third Division, Nineteenth Corps under Captain Pythagoras E. Holcomb.

 When attempting to identify the specific type of cannon assigned to these batteries, I have to pause to offer simply the calibers reported.
 I’m most certain the six 3.67-inch rifles of the 2nd Battery were Sawyer 6-pdr Steel Rifles.
 But, we see here those are reported as bronze rifles.
 With so many case where columns were “re-purposed” by the clerks, why not one more.

 And for the 1st Battery, the weapons assigned were specifically identified as steel rifles.
 However, there is much inconsistency in the reports, correspondence, and records in regard to “steel rifles”.
 Some times standard wrought iron Ordnance Rifles were so identified.
 However, the identification leaves open the possibility that Sawyer rifles, or even Wiard rifles, in that caliber were used by the battery.
 And that would be just a short list of possibilities.
-I would like to think, given 2nd Battery’s association with the Sawyer rifles, that 1st Battery also had weapons of that origin.
+The standard old 3-inch Ordnance Rifle would be the leading candidate.
+But we might speculate, given 2nd Battery’s association with the Sawyer rifles, that 1st Battery also had weapons of that origin.

 Moving past the speculation about the guns, let us find out what they fired.
 No smoothbore weapons on hand, so no smoothbore projectiles.
 So we skip forward to the Hotchkiss rounds: